Mike Yastrzemski Player Props: Giants vs. Tigers

 Tigers Pitching Rankings

-- The pitching staff for the Tigers has a collective 7.1 K/9, the second-worst in the league.
+- The pitching staff for the Tigers has a collective 7.3 K/9, the third-worst in the league.

-- The Tigers have the 29th-ranked team ERA across all league pitching staffs (5.97).
+- The Tigers have a 5.88 team ERA that ranks 29th across all league pitching staffs.

-- Tigers pitchers combine to surrender 23 total home runs at a clip of 1.8 per game (second-most in the league).
+- Tigers pitchers combine to surrender the second-most home runs in baseball (25 total, 1.8 per game).

-- In his last appearance on Wednesday, Oct.
-5, the 31-year-old right-hander, started and went six scoreless innings against the Oakland Athletics.
+- In his last appearance -- in relief on Saturday -- the left-hander threw 2/3 innings against the San Francisco Giants while surrendering hits.

-- Last season he finished with a 4.24 ERA and a 1.28 WHIP over his 18 games, putting together an 8-6 record.

 © 2023 Data Skrive.
 All rights reserved.